Produced by Marilyn Smith – The # 1 midwife

 Your Postpartum Period is Crucial to Your Successful Transition

 My experience with this; was that it was very relieving to know that me and the baby were safe so far; as my biggest dread which was labor.
 Many persons I think take this phase lightly.
-We usually believe the labor is the worst; but did you know the postpartum can be just as crucial as the labor and delivery?
+We usually believe the labor is the worst; but did you know the postpartum can be just as crucial or even worse than the labor and delivery?
 So many things can go wrong .

 RELAX AND TAKE IT SLOW!